I am already a student at the Faculty of Education:

 Applications are examined individually by an admissions committee.

-You will receive an answer directly via the eCandidat portal between July 7 and 11, 2025.
-If your application is accepted, you will be offered an assignment site.
-If you accept this proposal, you will be informed of the dates and registration procedure.
+You will receive a response directly via the eCandidat portal between July 6 and July 10, 2026.
+If your application is accepted, you will be offered an assignment location.
+If you accept this offer, you will be notified of the dates and registration procedure.

-The final registration periods vary from course to course: for registration in the1st year of a bachelor's degree or1st year of a master's degree, the registration calendar is a national calendar, determined by the Ministry.
+The final registration periods differ depending on the program: for registrations in the first year of a bachelor's degree or the first year of a master's degree, the registration schedule is a national schedule determined by the Ministry.

-A link to the Faculty of Education's registration page will be sent by e-mail to the students concerned.
+A link to the Faculty of Education's webpage regarding registration procedures will be emailed to the students concerned.

 With a few exceptions (see below), registrations can only be made online.

-The entire enrolment procedure is paperless: you can enrol yourself from a distance.
-All required documents and supporting evidence can be scanned and submitted via the PJweb application (link available on the Faculty of Education website).
+The entire registration process is paperless: you can register remotely yourself.
+All documents and supporting evidence can be scanned and submitted via the PJweb application (link available on the Faculty of Education website).

-Payment of registration fees (unless exempted) can also be made online by credit card (secure transaction) or by bank transfer.
-The Faculty of Education does not accept cash.
-For payment by cheque, once you have submitted your application and supporting documents online, you will need to make an appointment with the Education Department either by telephone (04.67.61.82.86) or by e-mail (fde-inscriptions@umontpellier.fr).
-However, you must plan to visit the Montpellier site, which is the only one authorized to collect fees.
+Payment of registration fees (unless you are exempt) can also be made online by credit card (secure transaction) or by bank transfer.
+The Faculty of Education is not authorized to accept cash payments.
+If you wish to pay by check, once you have submitted your application and supporting documents online, you will need to make an appointment with the registrar's office either by phone (04.67.61.82.86) or by email (fde-inscriptions@umontpellier.fr).
+However, you will need to travel to the Montpellier campus, which is the only location authorized to accept payment of fees.

-Once you have paid your registration fees (online or on site - if you are not exempt from paying fees) and all supporting documents have been validated, your student card will be issued and you will be able to download your certificate of enrolment directly from your ENT.
-The CMS (multiservice card = your student card) will be issued to you at the start of the academic year, on presentation of your ID (for all students) and the original copy of your diploma (for M1 enrolment) or transcript of your baccalauréat (for L1 enrolment).
+Once you have paid your registration fees (online or on site, if you are not exempt from registration fees) and all supporting documents have been validated by the registrar's office, your student card will be issued and you will be able to download your certificate of enrollment directly from your digital workspace.
+The CMS (multiservice card = your student card) will be issued to you at the start of the academic year, upon presentation of your ID (for all students) and the original copy of your diploma (for M1 enrollment) or high school transcript (for L1 enrollment).

-- it is completely secure, both for personal data and for payment;
+– It is completely secure, both in terms of personal data and payment.

-- it saves a considerable amount of time and reduces the need to travel, particularly for students selected for the Carcassonne, Mende, Nîmes and Perpignan sites, since identity documents and diplomas are checked directly at the assignment site at the start of the academic year;
+– It saves a considerable amount of time and reduces the need for travel, particularly for students accepted at the Carcassonne, Mende, Nîmes, and Perpignan campuses, since identity documents and diplomas are verified directly at the assigned campus at the start of the academic year.

 - your ENT (Digital Working Environment) is immediately created and your Scol'Pass (school certificate and receipt) is available within 24 hours of activation.

 Yes, our entire range of courses is available as continuing education.
-The application procedure is the same as for the corresponding initial training, and the Faculty of Education manages all applications.
-However, candidates should contact the University of Montpellier's SFC (Service commun de formation continue) at the same time as they apply or register, without waiting for a response to their application(s):
+The application procedure is the same as for the corresponding initial training program, and the Faculty of Education manages all applications.
+However, applicants should contact the SFC (Joint Continuing Education Service) at the University of Montpellier at the same time as applying or registering, without waiting for a response to their application(s):

 Espace Richter